CompuTec/computec-docs/docs/labels/using-computec-labels/sap-add-on/scenario1-goods-receipt-po.md

 sidebar_position: 2
 ---

-# Scenario 1: Goods Receipt PO printed from SAP Business One
+# Scenario 1: Goods Receipt PO Printed from SAP Business One

-In this step-by-step manual, we will manually configure the application to print Goods Receipt PO from SAP Business One.
+In this step-by-step manual, we will manually configure the application to print Goods Receipt Purchase Order from SAP Business One.
 Additionally, we want to save the prints to PDF.

 ---

-## Printer settings
+## Printer Settings

 Only the Crystal printer type allows to save to PDF.
 Therefore, we will use this option in this scenario.